EXPERT PROMPTING MASTERCLASS

 Model Characteristics

-- Strengths: Research, finding current information, source synthesis, citations
+- Strengths: Research, current information, source synthesis, citations

 - Weaknesses: Shorter responses, less creative, more constrained